 Davos partners include some of the biggest companies in the world, like Alibaba, Google, Goldman Sachs, Huawei, Blackrock, JP Morgan Chase, McKinsey, Citi, Coca-Cola, Microsoft, Facebook…you get the picture.
-The last Davos summit happened in January this year, just as the coronavirus was spreading around the world, and there’s no doubt that coronavirus has caused a crisis, more than one, actually.
+The last Davos summit happened in January this year, just as the coronavirus crisis was spreading around the world.

-Thanks to the Chinese government’s initial six-week cover-up, the coronavirus spread around the world, infecting people in every country, and as a result, more than a million people have died worldwide.
 The other crisis is the economic devastation.
 As governments around the world followed the Chinese Communist Party’s lock-down model, small businesses were forced to close, and job losses have skyrocketed.
-So with these twin crises caused by the CCP, and other governments’ responses to the coronavirus, what can be done?
+So with these twin crises caused by the ‘virus’, and other governments’ responses to the coronavirus, what can be done?

-Well, the World Economic Forum has a solution; The Great Reset.
+Well, the WEF has a solution; The Great Reset.
 This is not the first time the WEF has come up with a grand-sounding global ‘solution’—the kind that depending on your point of view sounds either inspirational or terrifying.
 Like when they talked about Globalization 4.0: shaping a new global architecture in the age of the fourth industrial revolution;

-Or Creating a Shared Future in a Fractured World (2017), or The Great Transformation (2012).
-With names like these, I’m surprised people weren’t scared of the World Economic Forum until now, as it’s clear the WEF had been wanting to remake the world in their image for quite some time.
+Or articles titled Creating a Shared Future in a Fractured World (2017), or The Great Transformation (2012).
+With names like these, I’m surprised people weren’t concerned with the WEF until now, as it’s clear they’ve been wanting to remake the world in their image for quite some time.

-So back to this year’s Great Reset Initiative.
-The World Economic Forum is strangely short on details of how it would actually work, that’s probably why it’s led to so many conspiracy theories, but while Great Reset is openly talked about, there’s surprisingly little information on specific programs, or how much money ought to be allocated to what.
+The World Economic Forum is strangely short on details of how it would all actually work, that’s probably why it’s open to so many conspiracy theories, but while Great Reset is openly talked about, there’s surprisingly little information on specific programs, or how much money ought to be allocated to what.
 So at this point, it’s just vague big-picture stuff.
 For example, they say;

 Moreover, governments should implement long-overdue reforms that promote more equitable outcomes.
 Depending on the country, these may include changes to wealth taxes, the withdrawal of fossil-fuel subsidies, and new rules governing intellectual property, trade, and competition.World Economic Forum